digiltd/oh-rtd-test/Open-Sprinkler.md

     Switch Sprinkler_Station_0 	"Station 0" { openSprinkler="0" }
     Switch Sprinkler_Station_1 	"Station 1" { openSprinkler="1" }

+    /* Rain Sensor (New in 1.6+) */
+    Contact Sprinkler_Rain_Sensor  "Rain [MAP(rainsensor.map):%s]" { openSprinkler="rs" }

 You can see in this example that two stations are exposed as items.
 The first station exposed is the 0th port (i.e. the left-most pin on the OpenSprinkler Pi), and the second station is the 1st port (the second-to-left-most pin on the OpenSprinkler Pi).
 Note that there is no requirement to use the stations in order - you can open and close any station.

+The rainsensor example allows users in OpenHab 1.6+ to see if rain is detected or not by the OpenSprinkler hardware (Only supported in HTTP mode).

+## rainsensor.map File (1.6+)

+This file should be created in the transforms subdirectory and contain the following:

+    CLOSED=Not Detected
+    OPEN=Detected
+    -=Unknown